clbrge/svelte-web3/README.md

 This library creates a set of readable Svelte stores that are automatically updated when a new connection happens, or when the chain or the selected account change.
-You can import them directly in any svelte or JavaScript files :
+You can import them directly in any Svelte or JavaScript files :

 ```js
 import { connected, web3, selectedAccount, chainId, chainData } from 'svelte-web3'